Policy

 Reform Liability Immunity for Tech Companies

-• Update Section 230: More clearly define what constitutes “third party speech” that should be covered vs. platform behavior (such as algorithmic amplification, recommender systems, paid/targeted content and auto-generation of content) which may be beyond the scope of Section 230.
+• Modernize Section 230 to more clearly define what constitutes “third party speech” and allow for clearer demarcation from platform behavior (such as algorithmic amplification, targeting of narrow user segments, paid/targeted content and auto-generation of content) that may be beyond Section 230 scope.